justinwilaby/bind-property/README.md

 **callback**
 Required.
 The function to remove.

-##getChangeListeners()
+#Properties
+##changeListeners
-Returns an array containing all change listeners added by `addChangeListener`
+Read-only - an array containing all change listeners added by `addChangeListener`

-##getPreCommitListeners()
+##preCommitListeners
-Returns an array containing all pre commit listeners added by `addPreCommitListener`
+Read-only - an array containing all pre commit listeners added by `addPreCommitListener`

+##suspendNotifications
+When `true`, property change notifications are suspended and callbacks added using `addChangeListener` are not notified of property changes.
+Note that callbacks added using `addPrecommitListener` are not affected.